ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/source-code-surveys/debugging-functions.md

 ## Project Goals

-This assignment invites you to run and observe two Python programs called `compute-tuple-intersection` and `perform-apply-to-each`.
+This assignment invites you to run and observe two Python programs called `perform-primality-check` and `perform-abs-computation`.
 Instead of using the [Poetry](https://python-poetry.org/) tool for managing dependencies and packaging these programs, which the [technical skills](/proactive-skills/introduction-proactive-skills/) advise as a best practice, these programs are scripts, without any dependencies on other Python packages, that you can run through the Python interpreter.
-As you continue to practice a different way to run a Python program, this project offers you the opportunity to improve your understanding of how to compute the intersection (or elements in common) between two tuples that can contain an arbitrary number of values each of an arbitrary type.
-You will also learn more about high-order functions as you implement a program that can apply an arbitrary function to the contents of an arbitrary length list of `int` values.
+As you continue to practice a different way to run a Python program, this project offers you the opportunity to improve your understanding of how to debug and test Python functions that have a defect inside of them.
+Specifically, you will write test cases that (i) create an input for a function, (ii) pass that input to the function under test, (iii) capture the output of the function under test, and (iv) assert that the captured function output equals the expected output if the function was implemented correctly.
+Instead of using a test automation framework to run these tests you will organize them into functions in the same module as the function under test.

 ## Project Access